Skip to main content

 Audit logs

-• You can view detailed records of all actions performed on the platform.
+You will see the audit logs page with the details of all actions performed on the platform.